 Another year is just passed, and what a year it was!
-A profusion of notable events took place in 2014, and we can only hope that 2015 will come with with even more interesting events.
-2014 has been perhaps the biggest year mobile industry has ever seen.
+A profusion of notable events took place in 2014, and we can only hope that 2015 will come with even more interesting events.
+2014 has been perhaps the biggest year the mobile industry has ever seen.
 Some of those events and technologies were good and some not so much, but the odds are that many of these have successfully stricken a chord in most of us.
-2014 is a new era in the rise of mobile industry, big data and content marketing for many businesses.
+2014 is a new era in the rise of the mobile industry trends, big data and content marketing for many businesses.

 1. Mobile-Centric Social Platforms

 This phenomenon started in 2006 with the release of Twitter.
 It only grew as many smartphones were released, people were able to share videos, pictures and updates in real-time.
 It is now very tough to imagine actively contributing on social platforms without mobile.

 You have seen the statistics.
 The trend of mobile social networking isn’t going away.
 Good news is You don’t have to build a Responsive website to reach your audiences.
 Simply be active on social platforms such as Facebook, Pinterest Twitter and Instagram.
 For Eg. With 35.6 million tweets, Brazil 1-Germany 7 is the most discussed single sports game ever on twitter.It was a blowout.